 - Delirium tremens can be fatal.

-- DTs is most common in heavy drinkers but can be caused by other factors.
+- DTs are most common in heavy drinkers but can be caused by other factors.

 Heavy drinkers who abruptly stop drinking are most at risk for DTs.
 The National Institute of Health reports that people most likely to develop delirium tremens are those who drink 7 to 8 pints of beer, 1 pint of liquor or 4 to 5 pints of wine every day for several months.
 However, the condition can also be caused by a head injury, illness or infection – though this is rare.